microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

 >All Unity API Methods should be `private` by default, unless you need to override them in a derived class.
 In this case `protected` should be used.

+>Fields should always be `private`, with `public` or `protected` property accessors.

+>Use [expression-bodied members](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6#expression-bodied-function-members) and [auto properties](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6#auto-property-enhancements) where possible

 ### Don't:

 ```
+// protected field should be private
+protected int myVariable = 0;

+// property should have protected setter
+public int MyVariable { get { return myVariable; } }

 // No public / private access modifiers
 void Foo() { }
 void Bar() { }